AIC SS 2 ECONOMICS REVISION Test

 C) The number of units produced

-D) The number of workers employed
+D) The amount of profit earned

 • 42.
 Which of the following is an example of a non-revenue generating activity for a business?